Keeping Children Safe and Secure!

-We also provide infant car seats to pregnant mothers one month before due date.
-We cannot provide last minute car seat installations for women who have already delivered and whose infant cannot be discharged from the hospital without a car seat.
-It is your responsibility to plan ahead.
+Infant car seats may be provided to qualifying, expectant mothers 1 month before their due date.
+We are not able to provide last minute car seat installations for people who have already delivered and whose infant cannot be discharged from the hospital without a car seat.
+Please plan ahead by calling us before your due date

 Child Passenger Restraints Are Not An Option, They Are The Law!